halaei/reducer-recipe/Readme.md

-# Redux Builder
+# Reducer Builder
 This package provides an efficient way to make complex reducers by combining a hierarchy of reducers.
-Using map of action types to small reducers that actually handle the give types, redux-builder produces more CPU-efficient (not benchmarked) reducers than the ones created by [combileReducers()](https://redux.js.org/api/combinereducers).
+Using map of action types to small reducers that actually handle the give types, reducer-recipe produces more CPU-efficient (not benchmarked) reducers than the ones created by [combileReducers()](https://redux.js.org/api/combinereducers).
 On every action, combineReducers() calls all the small reducers, each with some switch-case structure without considering the fact that most of the small reducers actually doesn't handle the given action type.